Dashboard Cards & Terms

 - Which students are having difficulties?
 Compares student Learning Estimates to the amount of formative activities a student has completed.
 This view can be filtered by learning objective(s), module(s), and population (students).

 - Which activities are my students having difficulty with?
 Shows the percent of students who have attempted an activity at least once and their rate of first attempt accuracy on the questions in the activity.
 The activities view can be filtered by population (students), module(s) and activity purpose (practice and/or assessments).
+NOTE: This card is only available in courses with <150 students.

 - How are my students engaging with the course?
 Shows student work by module and relates that to accuracy, activity completion, pages viewed, and time spent.